Using Z boson events to study parton-medium interactions in PbPb collisions: Abstract

-This Letter presents the measurement of charged hadrons from the shower of a parton (quark or gluon) produced in association with a \PZ boson in lead-lead (\PbPb) and proton-proton (\pp) collisions.
-Measurements of jets produced in the same hard scattering with an electroweak boson (\eg photon, \PZ or \PW bosons), which does not interact strongly with the QGP~\cite{Aad:2015lcb,Chatrchyan:2012vq,Chatrchyan:2012nt,Chatrchyan:2014csa}, have an advantage~\cite{Kartvelishvili:1995fr,Wang:1996yh,Kang:2017xnc}: the momentum in the transverse plane of the electroweak boson (the `tag`) reflects, on average, the initial direction and energy (\ie, before any medium-induced energy loss) of the associated parton that fragments into the jet.
-Both \PbPb and \pp data sets are collected at a nucleon-nucleon center-of-mass energy $\sqrtsNN = 5.02\TeV$ and correspond to integrated luminosities of 1.7\nbinv and 320\pbinv, respectively.
-The goals of the measurement are the following: (i) to study the medium modification of the hadron momentum spectra coming from hard-scattered partons tagged by \PZ bosons~\cite{Chen:2020tbl,Kang:2017xnc,Ovanesyan:2011xy}; (ii) to reveal possible angular decorrelations between the unmodified \PZ boson direction and the charged hadrons because of \pt broadening originating from interactions of the parent parton with the medium~\cite{Chen:2017zte,Casalderrey-Solana:2014bpa} and (iii) to study the possible effects of medium recoil in the angular correlation functions between the charged hadrons from the shower of a parton produced in association with a \PZ boson~\cite{Chen:2020tbl,Casalderrey-Solana:2016jvj,Ovanesyan:2011xy}.
+The goals of this measurement are the following: (i) to study the medium modification of the hadron momentum spectra coming from hard-scattered partons tagged by \PZ bosons~\cite{Chen:2020tbl,Kang:2017xnc,Ovanesyan:2011xy}, (ii) to reveal possible angular decorrelations between the unmodified \PZ boson direction and the charged hadrons because of \pt broadening originating from interactions of the parent parton with the medium~\cite{Chen:2017zte,Casalderrey-Solana:2014bpa}, and (iii) to study the possible effects of medium recoil in the angular correlation functions between the charged hadrons from the shower of a parton produced in association with a \PZ boson~\cite{Chen:2020tbl,Casalderrey-Solana:2016jvj,Ovanesyan:2011xy}.
 This analysis correlates \PZ bosons (reconstructed when decaying to pairs of electrons or muons) and charged-particle tracks in relative azimuthal angle ($\phi$).
-The \NtrkZNZ, number of tracks normalized by the number of \PZ bosons is measured as a function of the difference between the $\phi$ angle of the \PZ boson (\phiz) and the angles (\phit) of the other tracks reconstructed in the event, $\dphitz = \abs{\phit - \phiz}$.
-This Letter also presents measurements of the \PZ-tagged jet fragmentation function, defined as $\xizt = \ln{\bigl[-\abs{\ptzvec}^{2}/(\pttvec \cdot \ptzvec)\bigr]}$, where \ptzvec and \pttvec are the \pt vectors with respect to the beam direction of the \PZ boson and charged-particle track, respectively~\cite{Casalderrey-Solana:2015vaa}.
+The \NtrkZNZ, the number of tracks normalized by the number of \PZ bosons, is measured as a function of the difference between the $\phi$ angle of the \PZ boson (\phiz) and the angles (\phit) of the other tracks reconstructed in the event, $\dphitz = \abs{\phit - \phiz}$.
+This Letter also presents measurements of the longitudinal momentum distribution of \PZ-tagged jet constituents, \ie, the jet fragmentation variable $\xizt = \ln{\bigl[-\abs{\ptzvec}^{2}/(\pttvec \cdot \ptzvec)\bigr]}$, where \ptzvec and \pttvec are the \pt vectors with respect to the beam direction of the \PZ boson and charged-particle track, respectively~\cite{Casalderrey-Solana:2015vaa}.
 These results are distinct from previous $\xi$ measurements~\cite{Chatrchyan:2014ava} in which the \ptzvec in the denominator is replaced by the \pt of a jet after it suffered medium-induced energy loss.
+They are complementary to photon-tagged measurements~\cite{Sirunyan:2018qec,ATLAS:2019dsv} (where effects were probed for partons with higher initial \pt) and to other \PZ-tagged measurements~\cite{ATLAS:2020wmg} (where different \ptz selections were used to test the sensitivity of energy loss processes to various initial \pt of the partons).

 The central feature of the CMS detector~\cite{Chatrchyan:2008zzk} is a superconducting solenoid of 6\unit{m} internal diameter, providing a magnetic field of 3.8\unit{T}.
 Within the solenoid volume are a silicon pixel and strip tracker, a lead tungstate crystal electromagnetic calorimeter (ECAL), and a brass and scintillator hadron calorimeter.
 Hadron forward (HF) calorimeters extend the pseudorapidity coverage up to $\abs{\eta}=5.2$.
 For \PbPb events, the HF signals are used to determine the degree of overlap (``centrality'') of the two colliding nuclei~\cite{Chatrchyan:2011sx}.
 Muons are measured in gas-ionization detectors located outside the solenoid.